Chigozie Udoji

-Chigozie Udoji (born 16 July 1986), also known by his Bulgarian name Mitko Georgiev (Митко Георгиев), is a Nigerian footballer who plays as a striker and is currently playing for Vihren Sandanski.
+Chigozie Udoji (born 16 July 1986), also known by his Bulgarian name Mitko Georgiev (Митко Георгиев), is a Nigerian former professional footballer who played as a striker.

 Club career

 Udoji moved to Bulgaria in 2004 and was initially signed by Vihren Sandanski.
 In 2007, he was transferred to CSKA Sofia where he stayed until the summer of 2009.
 The Nigerian then played for Asteras Tripolis in Greece before relocating to Romania in 2011.
 He scored two goals for Atromitos, both against OFI, before leaving the club.
 Udoji joined Aris in July 2013.
 He scored three goals in his first unofficial match, against National Gazoros.
 He was part of the Belarusian Premier League team Dinamo Minsk's squad between March 2014 and late January 2016, appearing in 70 matches, scoring 21 goals and making 7 assists in all tournaments.
 On 3 March 2017, he moved to Norwegian club Lillestrøm.
 Udoji joined Cypriot side Enosis Neon Paralimni in the summer of 2018.